Istanbul: Culture

+The Peninsula Istanbul (formerly the Karaköy Seaport Passenger Lounge) and the restored Parcel Post Office at Galataport, which has been renovated as a coastal recreational area with art museums, restaurants and cafés.

 The first film screening in Turkey was at Yıldız Palace in 1896, a year after the technology publicly debuted in Paris.
 Movie theaters rapidly cropped up in Beyoğlu, with the greatest concentration of theaters being along the street now known as İstiklal Avenue.
 Istanbul also became the heart of Turkey's nascent film industry, although Turkish films were not consistently developed until the 1950s.
 Since then, Istanbul has been the most popular location to film Turkish dramas and comedies.
 The Turkish film industry ramped up in the second half of the century, and with Uzak (2002) and My Father and My Son (2005), both filmed in Istanbul, the nation's movies began to see substantial international success.
 Istanbul and its picturesque skyline have also served as a backdrop for several foreign films, including From Russia with Love (1963), Topkapi (1964), The World Is Not Enough (1999), and Mission Istaanbul (2008).

 Coinciding with this cultural reemergence was the establishment of the Istanbul Festival, which began showcasing a variety of art from Turkey and around the world in 1973.
 From this flagship festival came the International Istanbul Film Festival and the Istanbul Jazz Festival in the early 1980s.
 With its focus now solely on music and dance, the Istanbul Festival has been known as the Istanbul International Music Festival since 1994.
 The most prominent of the festivals that evolved from the original Istanbul Festival is the Istanbul Biennial, held every two years since 1987.
 Its early incarnations were aimed at showcasing Turkish visual art, and it has since opened to international artists and risen in prestige to join the elite biennales, alongside the Venice Biennale and the São Paulo Art Biennial.